 If a student employee is not enrolled in direct deposit, or the enrollment is not yet processed, the biweekly paycheck will be delivered to Check Distribution in the basement of White Gravenor.
 The employee will receive an email from email@example.com when the check is available for pick-up.
 Students must show a GOCard for identification.
 Checks not picked up within 90 days of the email notification will be returned to the Payroll Office.

 Questions about procedures for picking up checks can be directed to CSJ’s Operations Manager.

 CSJ recognizes that the Office of Student Conduct may assign students to complete community service hours on campus or in their home community as a disciplinary sanction.
 CSJ does not allow students to fulfill such a requirement retroactively (e.g. by applying hours already worked, or through community service commitments scheduled before the sanction was imposed).
 Rather, students must schedule such sanction-related hours in addition to any previous CSJ-related commitments.
 All requests to meet disciplinary sanction requirements through CSJ-related service must be arranged and approved by CSJ before any service begins.
 CSJ directs students to locate opportunities through DC’s volunteer opportunity database at volunteer.dc.gov.

-Questions about this policy can be directed to CSJ’s Associate Director, Ray Shiu.
+Questions about this policy can be directed to CSJ’s Deputy Director, Ray Shiu.

 Protection of Minors